Brexit, health & me: Educating young people on the links between politics and healthcare

 ‘Working with Shout Out UK in this way means we can reach audiences that we would not be able to reach during lockdown, or perhaps ever.
 Bringing places like Rotherham, Rochdale, Derry and Newry into the spotlight helps to redress the London-based focus of much media and education content, and to remind people that the United Kingdom is more than England.’

-Dr Matt Wood, Co-investigator on the project, said: ‘Given the challenging context around COVID-19, we needed to think innovatively about how best to engage the public.
+Dr Matt Wood, Senior Lecturer in the Department of Politics and International Relations Co-investigator on the project, said: ‘Given the challenging context around COVID-19, we needed to think innovatively about how best to engage the public.
 This educational tool is especially useful for A level teachers and wider political literacy for young people.
 More generally though, I think it shows how committed we are as researchers, and citizens, to making sure we do engaged social science where we try to make our work as accessible as possible.’

 Shout Out UK provides a voice to the next generation.
 As a multi-award winning youth education brand, they provide world-class training and programmes on Political and Media literacy via their interactive platform.